maketadickson/retail_sales_customer_analytics/README.md

 FROM orders;
 ```

-**9: What are the minimum, maximum, and average quantities ordered?**
+**Task 9: What are the minimum, maximum, and average quantities ordered?**

 ```sql
 SELECT